Updated in 2022

 The first soft skill that could take you to the next level in your career, or lead to a pay increase, is your ability to set goals for yourself.
 How motivated are you?

-Some people have found themselves with extra time on their hands because self isolation or quarantine has changed their normal routines.
-A survey has found that the top five activities during the covid-19 outbreak are:
+Some people found themselves with extra time on their hands because self isolation or quarantine changed their normal routines.
+A survey found that the top five activities during the covid-19 outbreak were: